GalKJ/Limio_wordle_take_home_challenge_FAC26/README.md

    2. If the current boxes `classname.includes('wrong')`.
    3. If the current boxes `classname.includes('empty')`.

-If the conditionals `classname.includes` return true the codeblock is run removing the current class name and replacing it with it `contrast-right` for example.
+If the conditionals `classname.includes` return true the codeblock is run removing the current class name and replacing it with the appropriate high contrast `className`, `contrast-right` for example.